austinfile510/notetracker-client/README.md

 ### Technology Used

-This project was is a React application that uses [Create React App](https://github.com/facebook/create-react-app) and was built with Node.JS and NPM.
+This project is a React application that uses [Create React App](https://github.com/facebook/create-react-app) and was built with Node.JS and NPM.
 [JWT](https://jwt.io/) is used for user authentication.

 Additional Packages used: Moment, Enzyme, Classnames, dotenv